lhao03/lhao03.github.io/content/blog/papers/papers.md

 # CS Education
 - A Theory of Robust API Knowledge.pdf
-- Dangers of a fixed mindset: implications of self-theories research for computer science education.pdf
 - Detecting and understanding students' misconceptions related to algorithms and data structures.pdf
 - Dimensions of Experientialism for.pdf
 - Early Post-Secondary Student Performance.pdf
 - Folk Pedagogy and the Geek Gene:.pdf
 - Geek genes, prior knowledge, stumbling points and learning edge momentum: parts of the one elephant?.pdf
-- “It Must Include Rules”: Middle School Students’.pdf
 - Nudging Student Learning Strategies Using Formative.pdf
 - The Structure and Interpretation of the Computer Science Curriculum
 - Trauma-Informed Computing: Towards Safer Technology Experiences for All.pdf